isomerpages/gb-assist/pages/solutionrepo/solution1507.md

 Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 #### Contact Information
-Company Name: Singapore Telecommunications Limited<br>Web URL: www.singtel.com/business/info/psg<br>Contact Hotline: 1800-763-1111<br>Contact Email: g-segmentict@singtel.com
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.